Clinical Investigation Center

 Costs of the study:

 Owners are responsible for the cost of the screening visit and diagnostic tests.
 If the dog is eligible for the study, certain costs will be reimbursed.
 Once enrolled, the costs of the visits above are provided by the study.
 In addition, $1000 will be provided as a credit towards other therapy after the dog completes the study.
 In the event any complications arise during the study period, their management will be covered by the study funds up to $2000.
 This would include any unanticipated hospitalizations after the first 3-4 days of the study.

-For more information, please contact Andrea Eckert (see above).
+For more information, please contact Amber Winter (see above).